meonkeys/reveal.js/slides.md

 * [Use Raspian OS](https://www.raspberrypi.org/downloads/raspbian/)
     * codename: "stretch" (with desktop)
-* Try the camera: do a time-lapse video
+* Try the camera: do a time-lapse video 🎥
 * Try a project from a Starter Kit (e.g. Adeept)

 SpeakerNote: Add mouse + keyboard + monitor for a perfect kid desktop!

-* Ask for help!
+* Ask for help! 💭
-* Try combining sensors / lights / camera
+* Try combining sensors / lights / camera 📷
-* Use lots of emoji 🐔 📊 🚪 🚦 😓 ⏰ 🏁 🐣 🌇 📡 📷 🚧
+* Use lots of emoji
+    * 🐔 📊 🚪 🚦 😓 ⏰ 🏁 🐣 🌇 📡 📷 🚧
     * seriously
-    * one per unique log event
+    * one per unique log event 🌲

 ## Lessons learned

 * If the Raspberry Pi won't boot, unplug all peripherals and try again.
-If USB ports are full, peripherals may draw too much power.
+If USB ports are full, peripherals may draw too much power. 🗲
 * Get help, ask around.
 Call friends.
 Pair up.
-Find a local maker space.
+Find a local maker space. 🛠
-* I'm incredibly lucky to have a brilliant, patient partner who is great at woodwork and code review.
+* I'm incredibly lucky to have a brilliant, patient partner who is great at woodwork and code. 👩

 (continued)

 * Use a 32GB flash card.
 I bricked a 64GB card.
 * Easy: camera.
-Plug & play!
+Plug & play! 🔌
 * Easy: loose tolerance for software (slow door, 10min between light checks).
 * Hard: door actuator: spindle, dealing with drag/resistance.
 Tight tolerance.
     * Temperature and humidity affect (wooden) door operation.
 * Hard: 12V DC motor.
 L9110 controller is tricky to wire.
 Software is complex.
 Wasted time on [PWM](https://learn.sparkfun.com/tutorials/pulse-width-modulation).

 (continued)

+SpeakerNote: PWM - Pulse Width Modulation.
+Use fluttering gas pedal analogy.

 * Easy: magnetic (hall effect) sensor.